H3rby7/yesticket-custom/README.md

 ## Installation

-Zip all files inside the `yesticket-custom` folder.
+Zip all files inside the `yesticket` folder.
 (The resulting ZIP should contain the files directly)

 Then follow along with the original's install instructions, just use our own freshly packed ZIP as basis.